 2:05PM-2:40PMPanel: Global Connections & Learning from Other Diseases

-Perspectives & Learning from Other Diseases, moderated by Ben Nemser of the Cohen Tick-borne Disease Initiative with Professor and Chair of the Department of Epidemiology at the Milken Institute School of Public Health George Washington University Director, District of Columbia Center for AIDS Research, Alan Greenberg MD MPH; and Columbia University Assistant Professor of Global Health and Microbiological Sciences, Yanis Ben Amor Ph.D.
+Moderated by Ben Nemser of the Cohen Tick-borne Disease Initiative with Professor and Chair of the Department of Epidemiology at the Milken Institute School of Public Health George Washington University Director, District of Columbia Center for AIDS Research, Alan Greenberg MD MPH; Mount Sinai Chair in Alzheimer’s Research and Director for the Center for Cognitive Health and NFL Neurological Care, Sam Gandy MD PhD; and Columbia University Assistant Professor of Global Health and Microbiological Sciences, Yanis Ben Amor PhD.
 There have been many efforts over the years to transform public and professional perceptions of controversial, underserved, and misinformed diseases through outreach, advocacy, branding, funding, and targeted research efforts.
 Lyme disease is suffering from a severe lack of federal funding and lack of awareness/training in both public and medical sectors.
 The purpose of this panel is to discuss some of the history and present efforts that have happened in HIV:AIDS, Alzheimer’s, and TB.
 In essence, what can we learn from our recent public health history to do better for Lyme disease in the present and future?

 Conference Spotlight: A Conversation with the CDC: Dr. John Aucott of John’s Hopkins University will be joined by panelists Sue Visser from the CDC, authors of the congressional TICK ACT, distinguished researcher and Professor at SUNY Adirondack, Dr. Holly Ahern to discuss new thoughts, policies, and recommendations that are being implemented today.
 New paths are being generated to unite for awareness, advocacy and change.
 This panel will explore the advancements in science and policy that have generated the most encouragement for this change.
 We will learn what more we can be doing as patients, scientists, clinicians, members of the public.